-How can I induce labor?
+"How can I induce labor?"

 I think I may have to induce labor.
 How is this done?

 However, there are several situations in which it may be advisable to hurry this process along by inducing labor.
 Examples include when the baby has not come even though it is past the due date; induction keeps the baby from growing so large that it cannot exit properly.
 Other indications for induction might include a problem with the mother's health (like diabetes or high blood pressure) or with the baby's health that make your doctor think that it is better not to wait any longer.
 There are several medications that are used to induce labor, some of them are inserted locally into the vagina up near the cervix whereas others are given through an IV directly into the blood stream.
 The function of all of these medicines is to open up the cervix and to stimulate contractions in order to move the birthing process along.
 Good luck!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.